 Currently, there is a working group within ICANN responsible for building a regime to accredit domain privacy and proxy service providers.
 OpenSRS operates such a service and offers it to our reseller channel.
 We believe that the outcome of this working group could potentially impact our customers and all registrants using any privacy service.

 For those who don’t know, it’s possible to look up the registrant information for any domain name.
 When a person registers a domain name, their contact information is stored in something called the WHOIS database.
 You can then use a site like whois.icann.org to search this database for any domain name, which will tell you the details behind that domain like the person’s email, phone number and even their home address.

 When you enable WHOIS privacy for your domain name, we will swap out all of your personal information in the WHOIS database and instead present our own information.
 That means that the registrant’s identity is protected.

 Intellectual property interests within ICANN are arguing for a number of problematic changes.
 First and foremost, it is being proposed that websites that perform transactions for commercial purposes would no longer be able to use privacy services.

 This is extremely problematic for a number of reasons: First, the content of websites change frequently and is often unknown at the time of registration.
-This means that a domain’s privacy status may need to be changed post registration.
+This means that a domain’s privacy status may need to be changed post-registration.
 It would also require either monitoring or a reporting function to remove privacy for non-compliant domains.

 This sort of rule is also ripe for abuse, and will certainly be used to silence free speech and dissent.
-What happens when a dissident journalist or a women’s shelter are forced to remove privacy because they have a donation button on their websites or when they are simply soliciting support?
+What happens when a dissident journalist or a women’s shelter is forced to remove privacy because they have a donation button on their websites or when they are simply soliciting support?

-There are also proposals that would force your privacy service provider hand over your registrant’s information to third parties without due process, particularly for copyright or trademark complaints.
+There are also proposals that would force your privacy service provider to hand over your registrant’s information to third parties without due process, particularly for copyright or trademark complaints.